 The PoC Server SHALL support the Discrete Media Transfer Progress Report functionality when Discrete Media is sent over the Multicast PoC Channel as specified in subclause 5.4 "File Distribution".

-NOTE 1: The components of a Discrete Media Transfer Progress Report are described in [OMA-PoC-UP] "Discrete Media Transfer Progress Report".
+NOTE 1: The components of a Discrete Media Transfer Progress Report are described in [OMA-PCPS-UP] "Discrete Media Transfer Progress Report".